 The battle between pull-ups and chin-ups has been going on for a long time.
-There are defenders of both camps.
-For example, the author of Starting Strength Mark Rippetoe has been known for his chin-up affection while other ‘gurus’ such as Pavel Tsatsouline prefer pull-ups.
+There are famous defenders of both camps.
+For example, the author of Starting Strength Mark Rippetoe has been known for his chin-up affection while other gurus such as Pavel Tsatsouline prefer pull-ups.

-Conclusion: Both chin-ups and pull-ups can cause similar amounts of pain when executed incorrectly.
-However, the problems with chin-ups may be a little harder to soften.
+Conclusion: Both, chin-ups and pull-ups, can cause similar amounts of pain.
+However, the problems with chin-ups are harder to soften.

-Pull-ups – latissimus dorsi, upper back, forearms, arm flexors with emphasis on the brachioradialis;
+Pull-ups – latissimus dorsi, upper back, rear delts, forearms, arm flexors with emphasis on the brachialis.

-Chin-ups – latissimus dorsi, upper back, forearms, arm flexors with emphasis on the biceps;
+Chin-ups – latissimus dorsi, upper back, rear delts, forearms, arm flexors with emphasis on the biceps.

-Conclusion: Chin-ups and pull-ups work similar muscle groups and the largest difference is that the former hits the biceps harder while the latter places more stress on the brachioradialis due to the different grip position.
+Conclusion: Chin-ups and pull-ups work similar muscle groups.
+The largest difference is that the former hits the biceps harder while the latter places more stress on the brachialis.

 Which is better for muscle gains?